Eya-Benhouria/TekPlanning-/README.md

 # TekPlanning-

-An Angular UI Home and Login UI application for work management.
+An Angular Home and Login UI application for work management builded during a summer Intership (June 2021).

 ## Installation
 1. Clone this repository.